 The UK has now acquired a 7.62 mm AR-10 derivative from LMT, the L129A1, as a ‘Sharpshooter’ rifle.
 Equipped with the latest x6 optical combat gun sights, this weapon represents a significant step-up from the old FN FAL or L1A1 SLR rifle used prior to the adoption of the L85A1 SA80.
 However, with only 440 in service, they are in scarce supply.
-The US Army has also reissued a 7.62 mm rifle, the M14, which it used before adopting the M16.
+The US Army has also reissued a 7.62 mm rifle, the M14, which is used before adopting the M16.
 Other NATO forces deployed in Afghanistan have also readopted 7.62 mm as well as other large calibre weapons, including .338” sniper rifles and .50” machine guns.
 Such weapons give troops a significant long-range capability.

-The resulting tool box of small arms is often described as a ‘golf bag’ approach to weapon selection.
-For short range and urban use, troops have 5.56 mm weapons.
+The resulting toolbox of small arms is often described as a ‘golf bag’ approach to weapon selection.
+For short-range and urban use, troops have 5.56 mm weapons.
 For long-range, open country engagements, they have 7.62 mm weapons.

 Proponents of intermediate calibres believe that the dual calibre fleet of infantry small arms is a flawed approach.
-What happens when soldiers equipped with 5.56 mm weapons come under fire from an enemy at long-range?
+What happens when soldiers equipped with 5.56 mm weapons come under fire from an enemy at long range?
 And vice-versa, what happens when soldiers with heavy 7.62 mm weapons are involved in close hand-to-hand fighting?
-Dual calibre solutions may result in situations where only half of a squad / section can bring their weapons to bear.
+Dual calibre solutions may result in situations where only half of a squad/section can bring their weapons to bear.

 The procurement cost of multiple weapon types, the extra logistical burden, additional training requirements and increased weight of typical combat loads suggest that a reduction in ammunition types is desirable.
-British forces are not merely using 5.56 mm and 7.62 mm ammunition, but also 9 mm, 8.59 mm, 12.7 mm and 12-gauge shot gun shells.
+British forces are not merely using 5.56 mm and 7.62 mm ammunition, but also 9 mm, 8.59 mm, 12.7 mm and 12-gauge shotgun shells.

 The alternative view is that a single type of ammunition that lies somewhere between 5.56 mm and 7.62 mm could be a better option.
 A calibre of between 6.5 and 7 mm is seen as the ideal compromise.
 This point of view is often based on the previous UK development of 7 mm ammunition designed for the aborted EM2 rifle project in the early 1950s.
-UK MoD tests unequivocally showed that that 7 mm was effective at long ranges while weighing less than full-calibre alternatives and with lower recoil.
+UK MoD tests unequivocally showed that 7 mm was effective at long ranges while weighing less than full-calibre alternatives and with lower recoil.
 Ballistic experts believe that a modern version of this calibre could even exceed the performance of 7.62mm ammunition at 1,000 meters while weighing 50% less.

 The view of many soldiers, especially those with experience of larger calibre ammunition, tends to advocate a wholesale return to 7.62 mm ammunition.
-The truth is they want a round that is combat proven and which offers the best possible chance of rapidly incapacitating an enemy.
-The rule of thumb is: the larger the calibre, the more certain the terminal effectiveness.
+The truth is they want a round that is combat-proven and which offers the best possible chance of rapidly incapacitating an enemy.
+The rule of thumb is the larger the calibre, the more certain the terminal effectiveness.
 However, any bullet has to hit a target before it can be effective.

 The rationale for the adoption of 5.56 mm ammunition was increased hit probability.
 Few would disagree with the statement that a hit with a small calibre round is always better than a miss with a larger calibre round.
 The problem with larger calibre rounds is that they have much greater recoil.
 This can cause shooter discomfort and limit shooting effectiveness.
 There’s no point in having a large round if you can’t hit the target with it.
 Perhaps the most important factor in favour of a small calibre is that troops can carry 200 rounds of 5.56 mm ammunition versus only 100 rounds of 7.62 mm ammunition.